Dr. Hengameh Mahgerefteh

 Psy.D.
 Clinical Psychologist

 Dr. Hengameh Mahgerefteh is a Licensed Clinical Psychologist.
 She received her B.A. in Psychology from UCLA, her M.A. in Clinical Psychology emphasizing Marriage and Family Therapy and her Doctorate in Psychology (Psy.D.) from Pepperdine University.
 She is currently an adjunct professor at Pepperdine, teaching Masters’- level courses for the Graduate School of Education and Psychology.
+She is a clinical supervisor, training student therapists working towards licensure.
 Dr. Mahgerefteh provides Individual, Couples, and Group Therapy to a wide range of individuals.

 Dr. Mahgerefteh has worked in a variety of facilities such as university counseling centers, community counseling centers, hospitals, prisons, institutions for mental illness, and skilled nursing facilities.
 She has worked in the field of correctional psychology and has provided court-mandated treatment in several different settings.
 Furthermore, she has had years of experience providing treatment for children diagnosed with Autism Spectrum Disorders.
 Her dissertation focused on Couples Therapy through exploration of methods incorporated into successful Integrative Behavioral Couple Therapy.
 She has presented lectures to the community regarding crisis-intervention, bullying, communication skills, stress management skills, body image, and mood disorders.